angeris/guille.site/content/physics-impossibility-results.md

 <img src="/images/physics-impossibility-results/primal-dual-comparison.png" class="insert" style="width: 100%">
 *Comparison between the design suggested by the lower bound and the locally-optimized design.*

-As always, for more information, I highly recommend checking out the [pre-print that is up on arXiv](https://arxiv.org/abs/1811.12936) for more info.
-Also, if you spot any mistakes, please do @ me!
+I highly recommend checking out the [pre-print that is up on arXiv](https://arxiv.org/abs/1811.12936) for more info.
+Also, if you spot any mistakes (in either the post or the paper), please do @ me!

 [^maxwell]: This is... almost accurate, but not quite.
 It turns out a small modification to the problem is needed for Maxwell's equations in two and three dimensions.
 For specifics, see the appendix in the paper.